misodope/misoauto/README.md

 # MisoAuto

-A project to automate the content creation upload workflow.
+MisoAuto is a cutting-edge tool designed to automate the content creation and upload workflow, enabling users to streamline their content creation process and focus on the creative aspects of their work.

 ## Development

+### Docker Installation Instructions

+To get started with MisoAuto, follow these instructions if you have Docker installed on your machine:

-1. Make sure you have `docker` installed on your machine.
+1. Ensure that you have Docker installed on your machine.

-2. Run `docker-compose build` in your terminal to build the Docker images for the app.
+2. Open a terminal and run `docker-compose build` to build the Docker images for the application.

-3. Run `docker-compose up` to start the app in development mode.
+3. Run `docker-compose up` to start the application in development mode.

+### Normal Setup Instructions

+If you prefer not to use Docker, follow these steps to set up the application:

+1. Install the PNPM package manager globally by running `npm i -g pnpm`.
+2. Install the application dependencies by running `pnpm i`.
+3. Start the application by running `pnpm start`.

 That's it!
-You should now be able to access the app at http://localhost:8000 for the backend and http://localhost:5173 for the frontend.
+You can now access the application at http://localhost:8000 for the backend and http://localhost:5173 for the frontend.